 The Writers’ Pavement

-The Pavement was initiated by The Friends of New Walk in pursuit of their aim of enhancing New Walk with monuments to the famous of Leicester.
-It was designed by Colin Hargrave and Roy Webb, carved by Philip Langmead of Barham Stone Ltd and generously sponsored by Counties and Cambridge Bank Limited.
-It was formally opened on [pending].
+The pavement was initiated by The Friends of New Walk in pursuit of their aim of enhancing New Walk with monuments to the famous of Leicester.
+It was designed by Colin Hargrave and Roy Webb, carved by Philip Langmead of Barham Stone Ltd and generously sponsored by Cambridge & Counties Bank Ltd.

 Friends of New Walk decided that only writers who have died should be represented and the selection of names was by the Friends.
 It is of course open to others, now or in the future, to add to those commemorated.
 The following are only thumbnail sketches of the Writers.